Astronomers have discovered a pair of supermassive black holes that whirl around each other every two years.

 The reason for such regularly spaced peaks in brightness wasn’t immediately obvious, but Roger Blandford (Stanford University) took on the challenge of modelling the underlying physics.
 He found that the presence of a second black hole was key to explaining the pattern: The brightness of the jet cycles with the orbital period of the pair.
 “Before Roger worked it out, nobody had figured out that a binary with a relativistic jet . . . looked like this,” says Readhead.

 The sinusoidal brightness variation suggests that the two supermassive black holes orbit each other roughly every two years at a distance about 50 times the separation between the Sun and Pluto.
-The only other similar pair previously known to astronomers, OJ 287, takes nine years to complete an orbit.
+The only other similar pair previously known to astronomers, OJ 287, takes nine years to complete an orbit (observed on Earth as a 12-year cycle).

 The close orbit means that the black holes at the heart of PKS 2131-021 should collide with one another in around 10,000 years’ time — an astronomical heartbeat away.
 In the process, they will unleash vast amounts of energy in the form of gravitational waves, ripples in the very fabric of the universe.